smarter-sh/community/wg-data-protection/charter.md

 * SIG Storage

 We will also consult SIG Auth from security aspect.
-Stakeholders also include backup vendors who want to provide data protection support in Kubernetes and end users who want to use data protection applications.
+Stakeholders also include backup vendors who want to provide data protection support in Smarter and end users who want to use data protection applications.